Takeno/mtg-policy-changes/ipg.md

 Examples

-- A. A player uses a racial slur against his opponent.
+- A. A player uses a racial slur against their opponent.

 - B. A player takes inappropriate photos of another player without express permission.